tesselo/pixels/docs/index.md

 each item.

 For the `composite` mode, you can specify the method for compositing using the `composite_method` parameter.
-Current choices are `SCL` and `FULL`.
-SCL will use the SCL classification and will stop once there are only very few cloudy pixels left.
+Current choices are `SCL` and `FULL` for Sentinel-2, and `QA_PIXEL` for Landsat-8. `SCL` will use the SCL classification and will stop once there are only very few cloudy pixels left. `QA_PIXEL` works sthe same way but uses the landsat `qa_pixel` band for cloud masking.
 For the `FULL` mode, the SCL classification is used as well, but all available images are collected and the highest NDVI is used to select the best cloud free pixel from the available images.

 The `latest_pixel` mode and the `composite` mode will group images for discrete time slices.
 These modes will require two additional arguments: `interval` and